The Diagnosis: The "Morning Car Shuffle"

 The Widening Protocol: Seamless Integration

-- 1. Zoning & Utility Location Before we dig, we verify "Lot Coverage" ratios.
-Fairfax County strictly limits how much of your front yard can be paved.
-We calculate the maximum legal width you can add without triggering a stormwater management violation.
+- 1. Zoning & Utility Location Before we dig, we verify your lot-coverage ratio.
+Fairfax County and most Northern Virginia jurisdictions cap how much of a lot can be impervious surface, and a widening counts toward that limit.
+We calculate the maximum legal width you can add before the addition would trigger stormwater-management review, and we call in a utility locate so the excavation clears buried lines.

-- 2. Excavation & Root Pruning We excavate the widening strip to a depth of 10-12 inches.
-If we encounter tree roots from nearby landscaping, we cleanly prune them to prevent future heaving, rather than ripping them out and killing the tree.
+- 2. Excavation & Root Pruning We excavate the widening strip 10-12 inches deep to make room for the stone base and slab.
+When we hit tree roots from nearby landscaping, we cut them cleanly back rather than tearing them out — that prevents the new pad from heaving as roots regrow, without killing the tree.

 - 5. Material Matching We can match your existing concrete (using specific aggregate blends) or install a contrasting border of pavers (Cobblestone, Flagstone, or Brick) to turn the widening into a deliberate design feature.